Piano Auditions Brief Overview

 Names and/or identifying information do NOT need to be covered on music.

-Entrants forfeit consideration for any placement (winner/alternate/honorable mention) but may play for comments only if: 1) All music listed on the application is NOT presented for examination at registration; 2) Entrant is not prepared to perform all music listed on the application.
+Entrants forfeit consideration for any placement (scores to qualify for the festivals) but may play for comments only if: 1) All music listed on the application is NOT presented for examination at registration; 2) Entrant is not prepared to perform or has not provided all music listed on the application.

-Teachers must assist in the running of the program on the day of the Piano Auditions at the Chapter level.
+Teachers must assist in the running of the program on the day of the Piano Auditions at the Chapter level, when the event is held live.

 Levels 1–3: 10 minutes